Client Resource

 Address

-Address = <address> Where the <address is a host name, a fully qualified domain name, or a network address in dotted quad notation for a Bacula File server daemon.
-This directive is required.
+Description: Where the <address> is a host name, a fully qualified domain name, or a network address in dotted quad notation for a Bacula File server daemon.

-FDPort = <port-number> Where the <port-number> is a port number at which the Bacula File server daemon can be contacted.
-The default is 9102.
+Description: The <port-number> is a port number at which the Bacula File server daemon can be contacted.

 Allow FD Connections